woodshop/woodshop.github.io/participants.md

 	<a href="/images/topel.jpg"><img width="200" src="/images/topel.jpg" alt=""></a>
 </figure>

-[Spencer Topel](http://www.spencertopel.com/) is a composer and Assistant Professor of Music at Dartmouth College.
-His works include three string quartets, five symphonic works, and numerous chamber and electronic works and sound-art installations.
+[Spencer Topel](http://www.spencertopel.com/) is a composer and sound artist living in Hanover, NH.
+He holds a tenure-track position as an Assistant Professor of Music at Dartmouth College, and is involved with concerts and exhibitions throughout the United States and abroad.
+Upcoming events include work exhibited in the P.3+ in New Orleans and premieres in 2015 at Roulette in NYC and the NYU Skirball Center.

-### Description
+### Scaleable Art: Open Source for Sound Art and Installation

-Forthcoming.
+Over just the past five years, the Open-Source (OS) Hardware community has expanded into a multi-million dollar industry.
+The opportunities for integrating hardware/software OS have given rise to a new kind of inventor, but also provides opportunities for digital artists to explore previously costly or inaccessible projects, such as multi-computer installations, cluster computing for audio/video processing and sonification/visualization.
+This workshop will present the nuts and bolts of how to get started with OS Hardware/Software.